Meyer Vitabiotics Makes History on World Osteoporosis Day, Secures Spot in Asia Book of Records - www.lokmattimes.com

 Meyer Vitabiotics Makes History on World Osteoporosis Day, Secures Spot in Asia Book of Records

-PNN Mumbai (Maharashtra) [India], December 18: Meyer Vitabiotics, in celebration of International Osteoporosis Day on 20th October 2024, took ...
+Mumbai (Maharashtra) [India], December 18: Meyer Vitabiotics, in celebration of International Osteoporosis Day on 20th October 2024, took a ...

 Mumbai (Maharashtra) [India], December 18: Meyer Vitabiotics, in celebration of International Osteoporosis Day on 20th October 2024, took a monumental step toward raising awareness about bone health through its flagship brand, Calcimax, with a legacy of over 40 years in India.
 Meyer Vitabiotics has been a pioneer in introducing the Calcium-Magnesium synergy in India, revolutionizing the way calcium supplements are perceived and utilized.